 There are currently four vintage watches on my bedside table: a Seiko 5 from the ’80s that, god bless it, runs pretty damn well for a $25 mechanical watch; a ‘70s Orient King Diver that, when wound, is incredibly inaccurate; and a 1977 Seiko 6139 “Helmet” chronograph that hasn’t run since I was an intern.
 I couldn’t give you a specific model name for the fourth watch, but I can tell you three things about it: it’s a Seiko, it’s powered by quartz (unlike the other three), and, aside from a handful of battery changes, it has run flawlessly since my dad bought it in the mid-‘80s.

 The vintage watch market is exploding.
-Christie’s watch expert Eric Wind told Business of Fashion in 2016 the market is seeing “unprecedented interest.”
+Christie’s watch expert Eric Wind told Business of Fashion back in 2016 the market was seeing “unprecedented interest,” and it's only gotten crazier since.
 But of course, as demand goes up so do prices.
 While a mechanical watch bought from a competent watchmaker can last you a lifetime so long as it’s been regularly serviced by equally competent repairers, you can also expect to pay four to five figures for something that’s been properly vetted as both authentic and in tip-top shape.
 A sub-$200 eBay purchase, on the other hand, is a completely different game.

 Which brings me back to the quartz watch, the unloved overachiever of the watch industry.
 When the first quartz watch, the Seiko Astron, came to market in 1969, it ushered in countless cheap battery-powered watches, effectively killing the mechanical watch industry until the ’90s.
 This is a simple reason why so many enthusiasts tend to resent the quartz watch.
 But the simpler, cheaper movement can and should be collected — the Occam’s-Razor approach to the quartz movement means that there’s far fewer moving parts to go wrong.
 As such, quartz watches are less fragile, holding up to shock better than their mechanical counterparts, and are cheaper and easier to service over their lifetime, only (rarely) requiring cleaning and lubricating the movement and changing the battery.